 THHN wire is the single copper hook up wire used alone and inside other electrical cables in the industry.
 THHN stands for Thermoplastic High Heat resistant Nylon jacket the dual rated THHN/THWN wire adds in “Water Resistant”.

-Romex® is an indoor only cable manufactured with THHN wires and a thin PVC jacket made solely for the ease of installation.
-Otherwise electrical contractors must run each THHN wire by itself or tape them together and attempt to run them as one.
+Romex® is an indoor-only cable manufactured with THHN wires and a thin PVC jacket made solely for ease of installation.
+Otherwise, electrical contractors must run each THHN wire by itself or tape them together and attempt to run them as one.
 Romex® cables were made to be cheaper because when adding all the bells and whistles you’ll end up with a much more expensive cable.

 MC cable was manufactured because contractors wanted to run Romex® cable outdoors and in conduit but couldn’t because the jacket was thin and the bare copper ground wire could be damaged.
 So Southwire decided to change the jacket slightly and also make the ground wire insulated, using a THHN wire instead of bare copper.

-UFB cable stands for Underground Feeder with ground.
-This cable comes in the standard circuit sizes of 14 awg through 6 awg and come in 2 or 3 conductors plus a ground wire.
+UFB cable stands for underground feeder with ground.
+This cable comes in the standard circuit sizes of 14 AWG through 6 AWG and comes in 2 or 3 conductors plus a ground wire.
 The ground is bare copper but the UF-B jacket is very strong and can handle the underground abuse.

 These are the main types of electrical wire.
 However, they don’t necessarily encompass the wire that is most commonly used.
 Below are the most popular types of electrical wire.

 1. Indoor NMB cable or Romex® 12/2 cable